Korea Travel Tips: Things to know when coming to South Korea

 South Korea has 11 official holidays every year.
 Be sure to check what kind of holidays they are and the traveler’s tips to enjoy the holidays in Korea and to avoid having a hard time finding open restaurants and shops on those days.

 South Korea has four seasons – spring, summer, autumn, and winter.
-Let’s find out monthly temperature and precipitation in Seoul to make sure your trip is comfortable and fun.
+Let’s find out the monthly temperature and precipitation in Seoul to make sure your trip is comfortable and fun.

 It’s hard to imagine traveling to a foreign country without internet access.
 Therefore, it’s necessary to read more about where and how to buy a SIM card.